canonical/jaas-documentation/how-to/index.rst

 JIMM Configuration
 ------------------

-After JIMM has been deployed, you need to configure it with your Juju-operated cluster.
+After JIMM has been deployed, you need to configure it with your Juju operated cluster.

 .. toctree::
    :maxdepth: 1

-   Add controller to JIMM <add_controller>
    Bootstrap permissions <bootstrap_permissions>
+   Add a controller to JIMM <add_controller>
+   Migrate models <migrate_models>
    Set up Route53 <route53>

 Terraform